skynet-Inc/.github/profile/README.md

 ## 🎯 Goals
 1. To provide simple APIs for developers to integrate our tech into their applications.
-2. To make AI/Machine Learning based applications accessible to everyone
+2. To make AI/Machine Learning based applications accessible to everyone.
+3. To make computers cool again.
-3. ~~Taking over the world.~~
+4. ~~To take over the world.~~

 ## ⚗️ Projects
 1. [Discord Lite](https://github.com/skynet-Inc/Discord-Lite)